 We discussed debt instruments in our last article - this is for those who want to invest to receive a fixed income every month without undertaking any risk of the issuer.
 In this article, we will discuss investment in equity instruments that have their own characteristics in terms of income and responsibilities.

 We will explore three aspects of equity instruments:

-An equity instrument is an investment for people who want to own an asset or a part of an asset while receiving an income on it.
-Investors receive shares or certificates to prove the ownership.
+An equity instrument is an investment for people who want to own an asset or a part of an asset while also receiving an income on it.
+Investors receive shares or certificates to prove ownership.
 A company gathers capital through equity financing by issuing these shares to investors (or shareholders) to gather capital to fund their business.
-On the side of the business, it is known as equity financing.
-Equity instruments may or may not pay their investors a monthly income because such income relies on the profit/loss of the business.
-When they do, it is a dividend.
-To fully understand the equity instrument, we need to answer two questions:
+On the business side, it is known as equity financing.
+Investors in equity instruments may or may not get a monthly dividend, depending on the company's profitability.

 According to the International Financial Reporting Standards, an equity instrument is a financial asset.
 Their value is measured on the profit and loss of the company, and anyone who invests in them not only becomes a part-owner of the company, but also a risk bearer.
 Owners can hold these instruments indefinitely or sell them to other investors.

 For the issuer - they are both a form of financing their business.
 For the investor, investing in equity instruments would make him a co-owner and a shareholder, whereas investing in debt instruments would make him a bondholder, lender, or just an investor who receives fixed monthly income.
 Investing in equity instruments gives the investor the decision-making power within the company.
 In debt instruments, investors get no such authority.
 Investors must also carry the company's risks since they have an incentive to receive higher dividends.
 In debt instruments, investors have no such incentive other than receiving their monthly fixed interests without shouldering any risk of the issuer.

 The most common types of equity-based financial instruments are: